Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Can I have multiple bank accounts for one LLC?

-Yes, you can and often should have multiple accounts.
-Many investors use separate accounts (or sub-accounts) for security deposits, tax reserves, and operating expenses to keep funds organized and compliant.
+Yes, you can, and often, for one LLC, a separate bank account is recommended.
+Many investors set up multiple bank accounts (or sub-accounts) for security deposits, tax reserves, and operating expenses to keep funds organized and compliant.

 In This Article: